jschlatow/taskopen/README.md

 This tool is an enhancement to taskwarrior, i.e. it depends on the task binary.
 See http://www.taskwarrior.org

-Taskopen is implemented in nim (requires at least version 1.4) and does not require any additional modules for compilation.
+Taskopen is implemented in nim (requires at least version 1.4).
+Taskopen also requires make, xdg-open, and when run on the Windows Subsystem for Linux, wslu.

 The helper scripts are usually run by bash.
 Some of the scripts also depend on (g)awk.